This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 Why care about how to increase testosterone at all?

-Depending on your situation, you may not be a candidate for TRT—but by eating these foods, you can still reap the many benefits of increased testosterone, including:
+Depending on your situation, you may not be a candidate for TRT.
+But, by eating these foods to boost testosterone, you can still reap the many benefits of increased testosterone.
+These include:

 – Sex drive: Studies show that increased testosterone can improve your endurance, enhance your desire to have sex and boost your sexual performance.

 – Blood circulation and heart health: Increasing your testosterone may have a positive impact on your heart health, according to results from a 2015 study of 83,000 men.
-The study showed that those who increased their testosterone to healthy levels “had a lower risk of heart attack, stroke, or death from any cause, versus similar men who were not treated.”
+The study showed something quite interesting.
+Those who increased their testosterone to healthy levels “had a lower risk of heart attack, stroke, or death from any cause, versus similar men who were not treated.”

 – Muscle growth and strength: Research has shown that increasing testosterone levels in men can lead to increased muscle mass and strength, especially when combined with routine strength training exercise.28